JSON:API currently lacks a standard for filtering/querying data included through relationships, as opposed to GraphQL which has this firmly specified.

 - The first (of two) pair of brackets indicate what to filter (if not present, filter top-level data)

 - The second (or only) pair of brackets indicate how to filter, using dot notation for filtering on related resources

 As far as I can see, this syntax is general enough to be nested artibrarily on any level.
 For example,

-filter[articles.comments][author.name]=John&include=articles.comments means "for each article, include only those comments that have
+filter[articles.comments][author.name]=John&include=articles.comments means "for each article, include only those comments whose author has

 Does this make sense?
 Could this syntax be a clear, general, and consistent way to support filters on nested relationships?